 FionaLow.jpeg Fiona Low, Dundee City

 Fiona Low is the Education Officer in Dundee City.
-Fiona works closely with the Education Manager (additional support needs, educational psychology and inclusion), and is supported by colleagues across Dundee's Children and Families Service, including educational psychologists and the Accessibility and Inclusion Team.
-Fiona's work involves all school age care experienced children and young people, with a close link to children in residential settings, children not accessing mainstream education, children with additional support needs, and young carers.
-By developing links with teams who work closely with children in residential houses, Fiona acts as a key link between the houses and schools to support new processes and plans for young people.
-Fiona's also works with Dundee’s Champions Board and on improving transitions for care leavers, which has been established through developing close relationships with the Throughcare and Aftercare Team.
+Fiona works closely with the Education Manager (Additional support needs and Inclusion) and is supported by colleagues across Dundee's Children and Families Service, including educational psychologists and the Accessibility and Inclusion Team.
+Fiona's work involves all school age care experienced children and young people, children with additional support needs, and young carers.
+Fiona is the Education Department lead on Dundee’s Promise Partnership Board and works closely with the team that facilitate Dundee’s Champions Board.

 You can contact Fiona by emailing fiona.low@dundeecity.gov.uk or phoning 07824 343 047.